 - present results professionally in writing and orally.

-Students from our classroom MSA cohort will typically work in teams of 2-4 members, while students from our on-line MSA cohort will work individually on their practicum project.
-All students receive 6 academic credits for the practicum, and thus are expected to spend 20 hours/week focused on this project.
+Students from our on-campus MSA cohort will work in teams of 3-4 members, while students from our on-line MSA cohort will work individually or in teams of 2-3 members on the practicum project.
+All students receive 6 academic credits for the practicum, and thus are expected to spend 20 hours/week on this project.

 Students can be asked to sign a non-disclosure agreement (NDA) at the sponsor’s request.
 There is no cost to organizations to sponsor an applied analytics practicum project.